 Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

 While Congress continues to consider repeal and replacement of the Affordable Care Act (ACA) as well as fundamental changes to the structure and funding of the Medicaid program, states and the Administration may achieve major changes to Medicaid through the use of Section 1115 Medicaid waivers.
 Section 1115 Medicaid demonstration waivers provide states with an avenue to test new approaches that further the objectives of the Medicaid program in ways that differ from what states can do under current law.
 On March 14, 2017, the Centers for Medicare and Medicaid Services (CMS) sent a letter to state governors that signaled a willingness to use Section 1115 authority to “support innovative approaches to increase employment and community engagement” and “align Medicaid and private insurance policies for non-disabled adults.”
 In April, 2017, Maine and Wisconsin released for public comment at the state level proposed waivers that include many of these provisions.
+Wisconsin submitted its amendment request to CMS on June 7, 2017.
+CMS certified the amendment request as complete and the waiver is open for federal comment period until July 15, 2017.

 Unlike previous waivers that encompass the ACA’s Medicaid expansion, Wisconsin and Maine are seeking waiver authority to make significant changes to Medicaid that would affect non-expansion Medicaid populations.
 The proposals seek to impose welfare-like restrictions and make other changes to eligibility and enrollment, premiums and cost-sharing, and benefits to traditional populations that are not allowed under current law.
 Maine’s changes would affect traditional Medicaid adults, such as low-income parents (up to 105% of the federal poverty level, FPL, $20,420/year for a family of 3 in 2017), former foster care youth, those receiving Transitional Medical Assistance, and people with breast/cervical cancer or HIV up to 250% FPL ($30,050/year for an individual in 2017).
 Wisconsin’s changes would affect childless adults up to 100% FPL ($12,060/year for an individual in 2017), who are covered under an existing waiver at the state’s regular federal matching rate, rather than through the ACA’s Medicaid expansion.